Michael F. Nozzolio: Biography

 Nozzolio was born on April 10, 1951, in Seneca Falls, New York, the son of Anna and Albert F. Nozzolio.
 He and his wife, Rosemary, live in Fayette, in Seneca County, New York.
 He studied Industrial and Labor Relations as an undergraduate at Cornell University where he also earned a master's degree in Public Administration and Agricultural Economics.
 He holds a Juris Doctor from Syracuse University College of Law.
 Nozzolio also served as a JAG officer in the U.S. Naval Reserves and is currently a Commander in the New York Naval Militia.

 Nozzolio has also been awarded the Father Joseph P. Beatini Memorial Award and was the recipient of the prestigious Jerome Alpern Distinguished Alumni Award from the Cornell School of Industrial and Labor Relations, one of the highest honors that can be bestowed on a Cornell University alumnus.
 Nozzolio currently serves as a member of the Cornell University Council and on the Board of the Cornell Agriculture and Food Technology Park.
 Nozzolio is also a member of the First Niagara Bank Advisory Board.

-In 2011, Nozzolio voted against allowing same-sex marriage in New York during a senate roll-call vote on the Marriage Equality Act, which narrowly passed in a close 33-29 vote allowing same-sex marriage in New York.